 This guide walks through what to look for, which My Green Mattress options to compare, how to test organic comfort in a showroom, and what questions to ask before you bring a new mattress home.
 For local help, start with the Mattress On Demand Richmond showroom and compare the brand alongside other mattress types rather than guessing from photos alone.

-Why My Green Mattress Belongs On Your Richmond Shortlist
+Why My Green Mattress Is a Top Contender in Richmond

 Many shoppers start with the My Green Mattress brand page because they want a bed that uses materials such as organic cotton, wool, latex, and sturdy support systems.
 Those materials matter, but they do not automatically tell you whether the mattress will fit your body.
 Two mattresses can both be called organic and still feel very different when you lie on your side, roll to your back, or sit on the edge.